szhorvat/MaTeX/README.md

 ##Notes on performance

-The limiting factor in the speed of `MaTeX`-calls is running the `pdflatex` process.
-This cannot be sped up further.
+The limiting factor in the speed of `MaTeX`-calls is running the `pdflatex` process, which might take as long as a second and cannot be sped up further.
 However, MaTeX caches results, making subsequent calls with the same TeX code near-instantaneous.

 ##Feedback